 Defenceman Adam McQuaid snapped a third-period tie, and Rask did the rest as the Bruins beat the Penguins 1-0 to complete a sweep of the Eastern Conference finals on Friday night.

 They did it by allowing the NHL's highest-scoring team just two goals in four games—with Rask posting shutouts in the opener and the clincher.

 Boston's defence showed it could score as well when McQuaid provided the only offence the Bruins needed at 5:01 of the third period.

-"I think first and foremost, we're obviously trying to be solid defensively," said McQuaid, who had one goal in 32 regular-season games but two in the playoffs.
+"I think first and foremost, we're obviously trying to be solid defensively," McQuaid, who had one goal in 32 regular-season games but two in the playoffs, said of the defencemen.
 "It obviously feels good.
-It feels good to be able to contribute that way when you don't normally."
+It feels good to be able to contribute that way when you don't normally.